 After the reboot we can give ourselves a new, robust operating system and drop ballast.
 Let's see this crisis as an opportunity for reorientation.
 What are really meaningful services?
 How can we operate more sustainably?
 We have finally reached global consensus on the threat of climate change and much has been set in motion.
 We must now hold on to this momentum all the more and not be set back by years.
 We will draw courage from the reset to cut off old habits and make a leap in development.
 Within the framework of established business, we have internalized methods such as design thinking, business model innovation and start-up culture for years – let's use them to really get something new going instead of just optimizing on a small scale.
-As an interdisciplinary team, we recognize opportunities and connections that others may miss.
+As an transdisciplinary team, we recognize opportunities and connections that others may miss.

 Further reading: F. J. Radermacher describes in his paper A Better Governance for a Better Future, how tipping points can help us to find a sustainable economic system.